cdsittampalam/documentation/docs/FAQ.md

 The Identity ledger also shows password reset actions.

-1. From the Qredo web app, click the Approvals icon.
+1. From the Qredo Wallet app, click the Approvals icon.

 ![Approvals](/doc-images/tick.png)